-I have audited the financial report of the Super SA Retirement Investment Fund for the financial year ended 30 June 2023.
+I have audited the financial report of the Super SA Retirement Investment Fund for the financial year ended 30 June 2024.

-In my opinion, the accompanying financial report gives a true and fair view of the financial position of the Super SA Retirement Investment Fund as at 30 June 2023, its financial performance and its cash flows for the year then ended in accordance with relevant Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act 1987 and Australian Accounting Standards.
+In my opinion, the accompanying financial report gives a true and fair view of the financial position of the Super SA Retirement Investment Fund as at 30 June 2024, its financial performance and its cash flows for the year then ended in accordance with relevant Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act 1987 and Australian Accounting Standards.

-The consolidated financial report comprises:
+The financial report comprises:

-- a Statement of Financial Position as at 30 June 2023 - an Income Statement for the year ended 30 June 2023 - a Statement of Changes in Member Benefits for the year ended 30 June 2023 - a Statement of Changes in Equity for the year ended 30 June 2023 - a Statement of Cash Flows for the year ended 30 June 2023 - notes, comprising material accounting policies and other explanatory information - a Certificate from the Presiding Member of the South Australian Superannuation Board, the Acting Chief Executive, State Superannuation Office, and the Director, Finance, State Superannuation Office.
+- an Income Statement for the year ended 30 June 2024 - a Statement of Financial Position as at 30 June 2024 - a Statement of Changes in Member Benefits for the year ended 30 June 2024 - a Statement of Changes in Equity/Reserves for the year ended 30 June 2024 - a Statement of Cash Flows for the year ended 30 June 2024 - notes, comprising material accounting policy information and other explanatory information - a Certificate from the Presiding Member of the South Australian Superannuation Board, the Acting Chief Executive, Super SA and the Director Finance, Super SA.